code-423n4/2023-09-centrifuge/README.md

 > [!WARNING]
 > `src/gateway/Messages.sol` is a large file but contains only repetitive encoding/decoding functions.
-> All files excluding `Factory.sol` in the `src/util` directory are imported libaries.
+> All files excluding `Factory.sol` in the `src/util` directory are imported libraries.

 | Contract | SLOC | Purpose | Libraries used |
 | ----------- | ----------- | ----------- | ----------- |